snltd/wavefront-cli/README.md

 If you wish to write points directly via the API, and you have the "direct ingestion" privilege, just add `-u api` to your `write` command.
-To send points to a proxy over HTTP, use `-u http`, and to write to a Unix socket use `-u unix`.
+To send points to a proxy over HTTP, use `-u http`, and to write to a Unix socket use `-u socket`.

 You can write delta metrics with `-i` (for increment).